 - I’m still working on the overall tone of voice for this project – go one way and it’s too dry, the other way and it’s too niche.

-I work at IDEO where I build things for people.
+I own a small-but-mighty design consultancy – Expedition Works – where I build things for people.
 I lead projects to better understand people’s needs, often at the scale of cities or nations, translating insights to design opportunities.
 I help organizations grow to serve people in new ways, supporting them through the necessary change to meet these needs.
 With a background in architecture I collaborate with partners to design across media, spanning digital, technology, space, and place.

 Questions, comments, etc?
 Please fill out the form below or email me here: